FCanberk/coflight.io/guides/scraping guide.md

 ### Input Format

-Input format will be in CSV format and it will include the following in the written order
+Input will be gathered via `orchestrator` and it will be in CSV format.Sample inputs could be found in [dataset](https://github.com/FCanberk/coflight.io/tree/master/src/dataset) or could be created manually.
+The input will include following informations in the written order

 * Departure airport code
 * Arrival airport code